mderie/samlp_sandbox/README.md

 by cherry picking the content of the "Mapping" section :)

 ==> Again I've achieved my personal goal...
-I know that there is here and there some false assumptions (ie : dangling pointer :(
+I know that there is here and there some false assumptions (ie : that could lead to dangling pointer :(

-The console project is the perfect companion tool : it displays every events inside the rack
+The "new" console project is the perfect companion tool : it displays every events inside the rack.
+One can tune the active filters

-...
+That's all folks!